eric-rizzi/ucls-independent-study/README.md

-# Classes To Cloud: A Computer Science Independent Study
+# CS Independent Study: Classes To Cloud

 This repository includes all the worksheets, setup information, and other resources required to guide learners from the creation of series of simple